konradmalik/git-conflict.nvim/README.md

     -   choose ours/theirs/both versions
     -   on demand to send conflicts in all files to a QF list

-Sorry, not much more documentation this time.
-See code for details.
+See the code for more details.

 Notably the module returned in `init.lua` should be self-explanatory.
 Useful functions can be imported and used via `require("git-conflict.commands")`.